Shazalyn/shazalyn.github.io/Cochella Roadtrip.md

 Psuedo code-

-start with the first card-opening click on awe~some or groovy--it doesnt matter which button selected in the mvp version, either send you to the next card via some nifty js/jquery action js goes into a random generator[for.each?] that picks a card to display from the array of possibilities
+start with the first card-opening[0] click on awe~some or groovy--it doesnt matter which button selected in the mvp version, either send you to the next card via some nifty js/jquery action js goes into a random generator[for.each?] that picks a card to display from the array of possibilities
     changes that are made: